mike99mac/minimy-mike99mac/hardware/README.md

 # Overview of a smart boombox
-This directory contains a description of the hardware and how to build a boombox.

-Dozens of prototypes have led up to this model.

 The goal of this project is to:
 - Create a beautiful, solid wood, retro-looking boombox,
 - That sounds amazing,
 - That can play music by voice, and
 - That respects privacy by performing operations without accessing the Internet.

+Dozens of prototypes have led up to this model.

 The build is described in excruciating detail, not only for the good of humanity, but also because the author forgets all the steps involved and can never find the scraps of paper with the right notes.